Contents

 While tax evasion and tax fraud are different things, they’re both illegal.
 Tax evasion is considered an offence under the Income Tax Act, specifically section 239.
 It’s also considered an offence under section 327 of the Excise Tax Act.
 Tax Fraud, however, is considered a criminal offence under the Criminal Code, section 380.

-No matter what time of tax crime you commit, the consequences can be pretty severe.
+No matter what type of tax crime you commit, the consequences can be pretty severe.
 If you’re convicted of tax evasion, the consequences include:

 • Paying the full amount of tax you owe, including interest and penalties